RETURN to Periodic Table

 This is when a substance is repelled from a magnetic field because it contains paired electrons.
 These paired electrons are in a state of field cancellation with one another.
 The presence of an external magnetic field will disrupt the coherence of this di-electron state, raising its energy.
 This causes it to repel away from the field in search of a lower energy state.
 Copper (Cu) and zinc (Zn) are diamagnetic.

 A single, coherent, quantum state made up of two electrons with antiparallel spin that are completely superimposed upon one another.
 This is a very stable state since it allows for maximum cancellation of magnetic field and a reduction in quantum angular momentum, and thus, a significant lowering of energy.
-Examples include the 1s2 shell in helium (He) and the covalent bond in dihydrogen (H2).
-For more on electrons, see Electrons & The Hierarchy of Forces.
+Examples include the 1s2 shell in helium (He), the covalent bond in the hydrogen molecule (H2), and the “lone pair” on the nitrogen atom (N).
+For more on electrons, see Understanding electrons.

 Effective Nuclear Charge (Zeff):

-A negatively subatomic particle with a spin of S=½ and a charge of 10-19 Coulombs.
-It has a toroidal sub-structure in its momentum space, comprising of a photon making two revolutions per wavelength.
-For more on electrons, see Electrons & The Hierarchy of Forces.
+A negatively charged, highly stable subatomic particle with a left-handed spin of S=½, a charge of -1.6×10-19 Coulombs, and a mass/energy content of 511 keV.
+It has a toroidal sub-structure in momentum space, and is comprised of a photon of the appropriate energy making two revolutions per wavelength.
+Its charge field manifests as a sphere.
+For more on electrons, see Understanding electrons .

-When two atoms bond, electronegativity is a measure of how strongly an atom’s nucleus pulls the two bonded electrons toward itself.
-When there is an electronegativity difference between the two bonding atoms, the more electronegative atom will pull electron density more strongly, resulting in an imbalance in the electron sharing and a polar bond.
+When two atoms bond, electronegativity is a measure of how strongly an atom’s nucleus pulls the bonding di-electron toward itself.
+When there is an electronegativity difference between the two bonding atoms, the more electronegative atom will pull electron density more strongly, resulting in an imbalance in the electron sharing.
+This results in a polar bond.
 In general, the smaller the atom, the higher its electronegativity.
-The reason is because of effective nuclear charge.
+This is due to effective nuclear charge.
 (See above.)